Mikastiv/NesOxyde/README.md

 I chose Rust because it's fast and it's by far my favorite language.
 Also all the code is 100% safe Rust!

-This was my 3rd attempt at coding a NES emulator and I finally succeded!
 The emulator is not cycle accurate, but all the games I've tried work pretty well.
 Based on the mappers I implemented, appart from a few exceptions, ~90% of games should work.

 ## Usage

-The program is needs libsdl2 to run and libsdl2-devel to compile.
+The program needs libsdl2 to run and libsdl2-devel to compile.
 It works on Linux, Windows and MacOS

 Launch: ./nesoxyde [SyncMode] \<iNES File\>